Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 For MB events, in the lowest and highest jet-\pt intervals (10--20 and 60--80 GeV/$c$), PYTHIA\,8 describes the data within systematic uncertainties; however, it underestimates the data in the intermediate jet-\pt intervals (20--30, 30--40, and 40--60 GeV/$c$) and intermediate $z^{\rm ch}$ values ($0.5 < z^{\rm ch} < 0.7$).
 EPOS LHC, on the other hand, reproduces the data better compared to PYTHIA\,8 for the jet-\pt intervals 10--20, 20--30, 30--40, and 40--60 GeV/c.
 For HM events, the ratios between the PYTHIA\,8 predictions and data in the measured jet-\pt intervals for all the jet $R$ show similar trends as observed in MB results.

 Figure~\ref{FzUESubFinalAllPt_AllR_HMbyMB_AlljetpT} depicts the ratios of $z^{\rm ch}$ distributions between HM and MB events for three jet-\pt intervals, 10--20 GeV/$c$ (top), 30--40 GeV/$c$ (middle), and 60--80 GeV/$c$ (bottom) and for jet $R$ = 0.2 (left), 0.3 (middle), and 0.4 (right).
 Comparisons with the PYTHIA\,8 predictions (denoted by open markers) are also shown.
 The distribution of $z^{\rm ch}$ in HM events is noticeably different from that from MB events for low-\pt jets (10--20 GeV/$c$), as shown in the ratio plots in the top panels of Fig.~\ref{FzUESubFinalAllPt_AllR_HMbyMB_AlljetpT}.
 The fragmentation probability of particles at low (high) $z^{\rm ch}$ is found to be enhanced (suppressed) in HM events compared to that in MB.
 This effect becomes more pronounced with increasing jet radius at a given jet \pt.
 The trend becomes less pronounced at higher jet \pt as it can be seen in the middle and bottom panels of Fig.~\ref{FzUESubFinalAllPt_AllR_HMbyMB_AlljetpT}.
-PYTHIA\,8 qualitatively reproduces the data except at high $z^{\rm ch}$ ($>$ 0.7) for jet \pt = 60--80 GeV/$c$ and jet $R$ = 0.4, where the statistical and systematic uncertainties are large.
+While PYTHIA\,8 shows quantitative differences from data toward higher $z^{\rm ch}$ ($>$ 0.7) values, the trends are qualitatively described except for jet $R$ = 0.4 at jet \pt = 60--80 GeV/$c$, where the statistical and systematic uncertainties are large.